gamemaker1/registry-cli/readme.md

 $ npm install --global registry-cli
 ```

+> In case you encounter a permission denied/access denied error here, prefix the
+> command with `sudo`: `sudo npm install --global registry-cli`.

 ## Getting Started

 Run the following command in a directory where you wish to setup the registry.